Intel: CEO replacement

-In December 2024, Intel's CEO Pat Gelsinger was ousted amid ongoing struggles to revitalize the company, which has seen a significant decline in stock value during his tenure.
-Gelsinger's resignation, effective December 1, followed a board meeting where directors expressed dissatisfaction with the slow progress of his ambitious turnaround strategy.
+In December 2024, Intel's CEO Pat Gelsinger was ousted amid ongoing struggles to revitalize the company, which declined in stock value during his tenure.
+Gelsinger's resignation, effective December 1, followed a board meeting where directors expressed dissatisfaction with the slow progress of his turnaround strategy.
 Despite efforts to enhance Intel's manufacturing capabilities and compete with rivals like AMD and Nvidia, the company faced mounting challenges, including a $16.6 billion loss and a 60% drop in share prices since Gelsinger's appointment in 2021.
 After his departure, Intel appointed David Zinsner and Michelle Johnston Holthaus interim co-CEOs while searching for a permanent successor.
 Gelsinger's exit underscored the turmoil at Intel as it grappled with its identity crisis and sought to regain its semiconductor industry position.

-On March 13, 2025, Intel announced the appointment of Lip-Bu Tan as their new CEO, effective March 18, after four months of having interim co-CEOs.
-Under Tan, Intel has engaged in a significant restructuring aimed at shrinking the company and refocusing efforts on core businesses.
-In June, the company announced it would be closing down its automotive chipmaking business and laying off up to 20% of staff at its Hillsboro foundry.
+On March 13, 2025, Intel announced the appointment of Lip-Bu Tan as its new CEO, effective March 18, after four months of interim co-CEOs.
+Under Tan, Intel has engaged in a significant restructuring aimed at shrinking the company and refocusing on core businesses.
+In June, the company announced it would be closing its automotive chipmaking business and eliminating up to 20% of staff at its Hillsboro, Oregon foundry.
 In July, it was reported that Intel would be cutting 5,000 jobs across California, Oregon, Arizona, and Texas.
 It also spun off its artificial intelligence robotics and biometric company, RealSense as a separate entity.
 Intel's headcount in Israel also fell below 9,000 for the first time since 2012.
 The company's plan has ultimately called for 24,000 layoffs, axing plans to build a mega-fab, and assembly and testing facilities in Germany and Poland, and consolidating its assembly and test operations in Costa Rica into its Vietnam sites.

-On August 7, 2025, President Trump called for Tan's removal as CEO due to his China connections.
-Tan was CEO of Cadence Design Systems when it unlawfully exported chips to China between 2015 and 2021, and this drew criticism from Tom Cotton, a senator from Arkansas.
+On August 7, 2025, President Donald Trump called for Tan's removal as CEO due to his China connections.
+Tan was CEO of Cadence Design Systems when it unlawfully sold its semiconductor design product to China between 2015 and 2021, and this drew criticism from Tom Cotton, a U.S. senator from Arkansas.
 The attention caused Intel shares to drop more than 3% during intra-day trading.
 Cadence pled guilty to the charges in 2025 and paid a fine of $140 million.
 In a letter to Intel employees, Tan said that he has "always operated within the highest legal and ethical standards".
-On August 11, 2025, Tan met with President Trump and Secretary of Commerce Howard Lutnick and Secretary of the Treasury Scott Bessent at the White House.
-Following the meeting, President Trump wrote in a Truth Social post that "the meeting was interesting" and Tan's "success and rise is an amazing story."
+On August 11, 2025, Tan met with President Trump and U.S. Secretary of Commerce Howard Lutnick and U.S. Secretary of the Treasury Scott Bessent at the White House.
+Following the meeting, President Trump wrote in a Truth Social post that "the meeting was interesting" and Tan's "success and rise is an amazing story".